Teachers often say that they wish their pupils were more responsible for their own learning.

 - making choices - of activities, within activities, when an activity is completed

-• involved in planning how they will proceed
+• pupils are involved in planning how they will proceed

 • given encouragement to offer commentary on their learning - talking aloud

-• supported in reviewing their experience – telling the story
+• students should get support in reviewing their experience - telling the story

 • evaluating the end-product